Follow the 26 Mile Heritage Trail

 Dyersville

-The access at Dyersville (2022 Beltline Road - Dyersville, IA 52040) is just 4 miles from the iconic Field of Dreams Movie Site.
-It also features a picnic shelter, water fountain, and parking.
-While in town, visit the National Farm Toy Museum, have a catch, and sit down for a well deserved slice of pie at Country Junction. 📸 @loveofgoldens
+The access at Dyersville is just 4 miles from the iconic Field of Dreams Movie Site where movie magic was made in 1989.
+While in the area, visit the National Farm Toy Museum, have a catch, and explore the baseball history that can be found at local exhibits and museums.

 Get your bearings.